lambe-lang/specification/README.md

 ```
 impl list

-sig isEmpty : self -> Bool for List a
+sig isEmpty : forall a. self -> Bool for List a
 def isEmpty =
     when self {
         is Nil  -> true